TejaKavallappa/BookShare/README.md

 - [ ] Enable each book to have multiple requests.
 User can approve or deny them.
 - [ ] Search for books and users
 - [ ] View friends or users within a certain geographical radius
+- [ ] Enable book borrow requests to be made for a certain time duration